laumiulun/EXAFS-Neo-Public/README.md

         exafs -i test/test.ini

+The datafile requires header contain at least either a combination of (k, chi) or (energy, mu).
+It also requires a minimum of one newline for it to work correctly.
+An example of the correct header is as follow:

+        #---------------------------------------------------------------------
+        #  k chi chik chik2 chik3 win energy

+## Self adsorption correction:
+EXAFS also provides a internal option to perform self-adsorption on the sample file using Booth et al correction.
+This is performed using git submodules:

+        git submodule update --init --recursive
+        cd contrib/sabcor/
+        make
 ## Update:
 EXAFS Neo is under active development, to update the code after pulling from the repository:

         git pull --rebase
         pip install .

 ## GUI
 We also have provided a GUI for use in additions to our program, with additional helper script to facilitate post-analysis.
 To use the GUI: